Skip to main content

 As life unfolds, it’s easy to get swept along by external influences and drift away from who we truly are.
 Without realizing it, we change, adapt, and sometimes lose sight of our own values.
 Pausing now and then to reflect, reassess, and realign ourselves with the principles that define us becomes essential—a gentle yet powerful way to stay grounded and intentional amidst the flow of life.

-Even this holiday season offered its own quiet lessons.
-I had envisioned this winter break as a time to recharge and create memorable experiences for my son.
-But life had other plans.
-Many around us were unwell or unavailable and we ended up spending most days at home.
-In that stillness, we tried to find joy in small, grounding moments - cooking comforting meals together, nudging my son into reading, working on a puzzle, playing childhood games, attended a series of dental and physio appointments, hopping from one McDonald’s to another in search of a Happy Meal (most were closed!), drove around our neighbourhood admiring Christmas lights, shared a warm dinner with a friend’s family, and walked through a park glowing with festive lights.
-Some of these moments are captured in the photos I’ve shared - simple, ordinary, yet deeply grounding.
+Even this holiday season came with its own quiet lessons.
+The last couple of months had been particularly taxing, filled with frequent hospital visits - sometimes as often as four times a week - leaving me in need of rest and renewal during the winter break.
+I had hoped this time would help me recharge, but life had other plans.
+With many around us unwell or unavailable, we found ourselves spending most days at home.
+In that stillness, we tried to find joy in small, grounding moments - cooking good food that doesn’t usually make it to our table (vada, beach sundal chaat, lentil dal pizza, poori-chole), nudging my son into reading, working on a 200-piece puzzle with him, teaching him games from our childhood, hopping from one McDonald’s to another in search of a Happy Meal on Christmas Day (most were closed!), driving around our neighbourhood admiring Christmas lights, sharing a warm dinner with a friend’s family, and walking through a park glowing with festive lights.
+Some of these moments are captured in the photos (food I cooked, the christmas cheer in our neighbourhood, Niagara, etc.) I’ve shared - simple, ordinary, yet deeply grounding.

 These ordinary experiences reminded me that presence matters more than plans, and that meaningful connection often thrives in simplicity.
 In the midst of the slow pace, I realized that even unremarkable days can leave lasting impressions when approached with intention and gratitude.